DynaSlum/satsense/doc/notebooks/feature_extraction.rst

 Texton
 ^^^^^^

 Here we show the results for the Texton feature.
+The Pantex feature captures the level of built-up structures, purple means very little built-up while green means very built-up.

 .. code:: ipython3